Skip to content

 Test your knowledge

 Q2.
-How does the Master Secret enable tenant isolation?
+How does the Master Secret enable cryptographic tenant isolation across orgs on shared infrastructure?

 §